elies-ramon/kerntools/README.md

 ?kPCA
 ```

-The documentation of the example dataset is available in an analogous
+The documentation of the example datasets is available in an analogous
 way, typing:

 ``` r